 Poor fluid intake: People who don’t drink enough water may have increased risk, possibly due to toxin buildup within the bladder.

 There are several kinds of bladder cancer.
 The most common is urothelial carcinoma.
-This cancer begins in cells that line the inside of the bladder and accounts for 90 percent of all bladder cancers.
-Less common bladder cancers are squamous cell carcinoma and adenocarcinoma.
+This cancer begins in cells that line the inside of the bladder and accounts for

 The most common early symptom of bladder cancer is blood in the urine, or hematuria.
 If you have bladder cancer, your urine may appear pink, bright red, or brown.
 The blood may be visible only when your urine is checked under a microscope.